BESTSELLER/dependabot-circleci/README.md

   - github_username # for a single user
   - org/team_name # for a whole team (nested teams is the same syntax org/team_name)
 target-branch: main
-directory: "/template" # Used if .github directory is nested inside another directory
+directory: "/.circleci" # Folder where the circleci config files are located
 schedule: "monthly" # Options are (daily, weekly, monthly)

 ```